utopiaio/Geezer/README.md

 ```

 ### Notes
-As with Geez numbers zero and decimal numbers are not supported.
+As with Geez, zero and decimals are not supported.
 If an invalid number is passed, the number itself is returned.